Contact the Office of Title IX Compliance & Institutional Response to Sexual Misconduct

 Where can I find information about the use of alcohol, drugs, sexual assault, and other forms of gender violence?
 Accordion Closed

-Health Promotion has a variety of information available online.
+Health Promotion has a variety of information available online relating to students.

 How can I help stop sex/gender-based violence from occurring?
 Accordion Closed

-Health Promotion provides a listing on their website of the many opportunities to get involved with this issue including:
+Health Promotion provides a listing on its website of the many opportunities to get involved with this issue including:

 Five Ways You Can Be an Active Bystander